MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/html.md

 # HTML
 > How to add HTML tags to your markdown files

 HTML will render in markdown, so you can do things not possible with plain markdown syntax.
+Such as add an ID or class or resize and align images.
+HTML doesn't care about whitespace so much so it is also easier to build a bullet list or table using a if statements and for loops when using HTML rather than markdown.

 ```html